aenarete/KiteSimulators.jl/README.md

 edit("examples/joystick.jl")  # Linux
 edit("examples\\joystick.jl") # Windows
 ```
 The x axis of the Joystick controls steering.
+By pressing the joystick forward you can depower the kite.

 Button 3 starts the reel-out, button 4 the reelin, and button 5 switches to parking mode.
 With button one you can start the simulation, with button two you can stop it.

 If you don't have a Joystick, try the following example: